 a teaspoon of orange food colouring (I used Dr Oetka from Sainsbury’s)

 a small bowl of icing sugar

 Preheat the oven to 180c/350f and prepare a largish baking sheet lined with parchment paper or a silicone sheet.
 In a large bowl, mix the caster sugar, salt and almonds till thoroughly mixed together.

-In another big bowl bowl, whisk the egg whites until they form soft peaks, then stir in the almond extract, clementine zest and the vanilla extract.
+In another big bowl bowl, whisk the egg whites until they form soft peaks, then stir in the almond extract, clementine or orange zest, food colouring and the vanilla extract.

 Bake for approximately 15 minutes, depending on how crunchy you like them, the longer you bake them the crunchier they get, place on a cooling rack.
 Store in an airtight container.